1Password/sys-locale/README.md

 ## MSRV

-The Minimum Supported Rust Version is currently 1.48.0.
-This will be bumped to the latest stable version of Rust when needed.
+The Minimum Supported Rust Version is currently 1.56.0.
+This will be bumped to a newer stable version of Rust when needed.

 ## Credits